comp290-20s/grqs/grq02.md

 Add each of the commands you ran for #3 here.
 Consider using the shell's history of commands to avoid retyping.

 _4. Use `vim` to edit the file named `README.md`.
 Add some basic markdown describing that this project is for the COMP290 tools course to practice `git`.
 Save your changes and exit `vim`.
-Add the changes you made to this file and make a new commit._
+Add the changes you made to this file to staging and make a new commit._

 What commands did you run to stage and make this second commit?